LimeEng/monochrome/README.md

 # Monochrome

-Monochrome is the primary consumer of the [magpie library](https://github.com/LimeEng/magpie/).
+Monochrome will be closely tied to the [magpie library](https://github.com/LimeEng/magpie/).
 The goal is to develop a reasonably effective AI to play Othello.